Best Price Tracker App in Australia 2026 (Honestly Compared)

 The multi-category coverage is what genuinely sets FindFetcher apart.
 The same platform that watches retail prices also monitors Ticketmaster for ticket drops, Carsales and Gumtree for car listings, and dining and activity platforms for experiences.
 No other price tracking tool in Australia covers all four.

-Plans: Free (1 active fetch, daily checks), Plus at $9 per month (5 fetches), Pro at $24 per month (9 standard fetches plus 1 premium fetch, hourly monitoring available).
+Plans: Lite at $3 per month (1 active fetch, daily checks), Plus at $9 per month (5 fetches), Pro at $24 per month (9 standard fetches plus 1 premium fetch, hourly monitoring available).
 Browse the FindFetcher retail category to see how retail monitoring works.

 Best suited to: Shoppers who want to stop actively searching and let the monitoring happen in the background.
 Particularly strong for tickets, cars, and experiences where no other dedicated tracker exists.